sahiliamsso/docs/source/authn-guide/passport.md

 </a>
 ```

-Here the data-p and class="provider" are required to call the strategy. the data-p attribute should hold the value of the route that we created in routes.
+Here the data-p and class="provider" are required to call the strategy.
+The data-p attribute should hold the value of the route that we created
+in routes.

 ```javascript